The brain has plasticity.

 Learning about plasticity of the brain was one of the most important turning points on our journey.
 Knowing that the brain can change and continue changing throughout one’s lifetime opened the door to new possibilities.

-Suddenly the question turned from ‘why can’t he read’ to ‘how can he learn’.
+Suddenly the question turned from ‘why can’t my read’ to ‘how can my child learn’.
 The possibility that using different pathways in the brain could lead to the same learning outcomes was very exciting indeed.

-Guided by the question ‘how can he learn’ the steps to teaching my son began to fall into place.
-For him to learn, he needed a new system of learning that suited his processing style.
+Guided by this question the steps to teaching my child began to fall into place.
+For learning to take place, a new method was needed to suit the dyslexic processing style..

 To solve the problem required a new and different way of thinking.
-What was needed was a system that allowed him to use his strengths and could effectively support his weaknesses.
+What was needed was a system that allowed my child to use their strengths and could effectively support their weaknesses.

 When all these element’s work in harmony, the learning flows and progress happens.
 For the learning to occur and the knowledge to grow, the brain must be able to process the information.
 This can only happen when the child goes through the full process of learning to read.